 - This programme is not intended for students who are studying at MU with financial support from the Erasmus+ programme.

-Repeated Trips on Study Stays within the Erasmus+ Programme
+Repeated Trips on Study Placements within the Erasmus+ Programme

-A student can undertake a study stay or internship abroad with a total length of a maximum of 12 months per study cycle (bachelor’s, master’s or doctoral).
-Thus it is possible to complete a 6-month study stay and a 6-month internship, or for example a whole 12-month study stay, always however there is a 12-month limit in one study cycle.
+- A student can undertake a study placement or internship abroad with a total length of a maximum of 12 months per study cycle (bachelor’s, master’s or doctoral).
+Thus it is possible to complete a 6-month study placement and a 6-month internship, or for example a whole 12-month study placement, always however there is a 12-month limit in one study cycle.

-For multi-annual (e.g. five-year) master’s programmes the maximum subsidy for a study stay/internship is for 24 months.
+- For multi-annual (e.g. five-year) master’s programmes the maximum subsidy for a study placement/internship is for 24 months.
 Months completed under the preceding Lifelong Learning Programme/Erasmus in the same study cycle are counted into this period.

 Funds are paid:

-- in CZK to accounts in crowns held at any bank in the Czech Republic; the amount of the awarded grant is calculated in accordance with the actual CNB exchange rate and sent in CZK to the student’s account
+- in CZK to accounts in crowns held at any bank in the Czech Republic; the amount of the awarded grant is calculated in accordance with the actual European Commission exchange rate and sent in CZK to the student’s account

 - in EUR to a euro account held at Komerční banka.
-To open an account it is necessary to obtain from CIC confirmation that the student has been nominated for a study stay within the Erasmus+ programme in the relevant period.
 The student asks for the G2 Erasmus package, which can be arranged at any branch of KB throughout the Czech Republic.

 The grant will be transferred to the student’s bank account entered into the IS MU in accordance with the agreed payments.

-The grant serves for only partial coverage of costs, being only a contribution to the increased costs linked to a stay abroad – it is assumed that the student will also contribute financially.
+The grant serves for only partial coverage of costs, being only a contribution to the increased costs linked to a placement abroad – it is assumed that the student will also contribute financially.

 Increased Financial Support for Students from Disadvantaged Socio-Economic Environments